dustingriffie/chat-demo/README.md

 ```
 ### Running the Chat Component

-To run the chat component, you will need to run the following command in the terminal in the project folder:
+To run the chat component, you will need to run the following commands in the terminal in the project folder:

 ```
 npm run dev